Analysis | How Trump tried to steal Michigan

 Trump's long-shot bid to steal the election from Biden suddenly seemed if not viable then at least possible.

 A situation like this was the plan all along.
-Trump’s initial efforts to undermine mail-in voting was an obviously opportunistic response to states’ expansion of tools allowing people to avoid voting in person, itself a response to the emergence of the coronavirus pandemic.
+Trump’s initial efforts to undermine mail-in voting was an obviously opportunistic response to states’ expansion of tools allowing people to avoid voting in person, itself a response to the coronavirus pandemic.
 Trump has repeatedly cast doubt on voting systems since before his 2016 election, a function not of any evidence of significant dubious activity related to voting but, instead, of his long-standing resistance to any appearance of failure.

-When it seemed likely Trump would lose in 2016, for example, he insisted that he would lose only if there was rampant fraud in an election rigged against him.
+When it seemed likely Trump would lose in 2016, for example, he insisted that he would lose only if there were rampant fraud in an election rigged against him.
 When he won the presidency while losing the popular vote, he repeatedly claimed that fraud had cost him state-level wins and the popular-vote margin.
 As the 2020 contest neared and polling showed him trailing, the focus turned to mail-in votes.

-This had an advantage that his in-person fraud claims didn't.
+This had an advantage that his in-person fraud claims didn’t.
 In part because he disparaged mail-in voting, his supporters were more likely to vote on Election Day.
-In states where absentee and mail-in ballots were only counted once Election Day arrived, that set up a scenario in which Trump would have an apparent lead until the mail-in votes were counted, allowing an unscrupulous actor to claim that Trump had won a state, only to see that win snatched away.
+In states where absentee and mail-in ballots were counted once Election Day arrived, that set up a scenario in which Trump would have an apparent lead until the mail-in votes were counted, allowing an unscrupulous actor to claim that Trump had won a state, only to see that win snatched away.

 Trump, of course, made such claims early on the morning of Nov.
 4. He focused on Pennsylvania, where the Republican legislature had declined to allow mail-in votes to be tabulated before the election.
-His claims, though, would also have applied to Michigan where the same dynamic unfolded.
+His claims, though, would also have applied to Michigan, where the same dynamic unfolded.

-The results in Michigan, though, weren't close.
+The results in Michigan, though, weren’t close.
 Trump won the state by a small fraction of a percentage point in 2016 only to lose it by more than 2 points four years later.
-Biden's margin over Trump, as of writing, is more than 145,000 votes, more than 13 times Trump's victory in 2016.
-(That year, in an effort to stave off a recount, Trump's lawyers argued that the election was “not tainted by fraud or mistake.”)
+Biden’s margin over Trump, as of writing, is more than 145,000 votes, about 13 times Trump’s victory in 2016.
+(That year, in an effort to stave off a recount, Trump’s lawyers argued that the election was “not tainted by fraud or mistake.”)

 Biden’s win was a function of increasing his vote margins in counties across the state.
 The majority of Michigan counties voted more heavily for Biden in 2020 than they had for Hillary Clinton in 2016, allowing the Democrat to erode Trump’s advantage across the board.